boglarkasebestyen/boglarkasebestyen/README.md

-### Hi there 👋, I'm Bogi!
+### Hi there 👋, welcome to my Github!
-Hi, I'm Boglárka Sebestyén.
+My name is Boglárka Sebestyén.
 I'm passionate about web development, mainly front-end.
 Based in the US, San Francisco Bay Area.

 ###  👩🏻‍💻 About me